 From ancient towns to stunning national parks, Montenegro offers visitors a chance to explore these remarkable destinations recognized for their outstanding universal value.

-This small yet captivating country is home to several sites embody the rich history, stunning landscapes, and exceptional universal value celebrated by UNESCO.
+This small yet captivating country is home to several sites that embody the rich history, stunning landscapes, and exceptional universal value celebrated by UNESCO.

 Let us embark on a journey through these extraordinary destinations as we explore the UNESCO World Heritage sites in Montenegro.